lydell/elm-version/README.md

 There’s no magic – `elm-version` simply replaces your global `elm` and `elm-format` with wrappers that look up the directory tree for an [elm-tooling.json] and uses the versions specified there (or the latest version if no [elm-tooling.json] is found.)
 The _actual_ [binaries are stored in `~/.elm`][binaries].

-See `elm-version help` for all available commands, and `elm-version example` for how to set up a new project, or an existing project.

 ## Installation

 Triple-click, copy and paste.